forestgrape/coronavirus/2_biological/omicron.md

 ## Summary

 ##### Summarized Observations
 Omicron is a lineage which arouse from a lineage from SARS-CoV-2.
-However is has features different from all previous lineages (usually referred as variants) of SARS-CoV-2:
+However it has features different from all previous lineages (usually referred as variants) of SARS-CoV-2:
 * *Symptoms:* Rather than a typical respiratory disease, there are reports for more systemic symptoms such as night sweets and tiredness.
 Cough is still observed though.
 * *Transmission:*
   * Previous infections provide a lower protection compared to the protection they provided against previous variants.